Pull out all the stops: Textual analysis via punctuation sequences: Conclusions and Discussion

-\texttt{"La punteggiatura \`{e} come l'elettroencefalogramma di un cervello che sogna \emdash{} non d\`{a} le immagini ma rivela il ritmo del flusso sottostante." {\normalfont\emdash{}\;Andrea Moro, \textit{Il Segreto di Pietramala}, 2018}} We have explored whether punctuation is a sufficiently rich stylistic feature to distinguish between authors and genres, and we have also examined how it has evolved over time.
+\texttt{"La punteggiatura \`{e} come l'elettroencefalogramma di un cervello che sogna \emdash{} non d\`{a} le immagini ma rivela il ritmo del flusso sottostante." {\normalfont\emdash{}\;Andrea Moro, \textit{Il Segreto di Pietramala}, 2018}} We have explored whether punctuation is a sufficiently rich stylistic feature to distinguish between different authors and between different genres, and we have also examined how it has evolved over time.
 Using a large corpus of documents from Project Gutenberg, we observed that simple punctuation-based quantitative features (which account for both frequency and order) can distinguish accurately between the styles of different authors.
 These features can also help distinguish between genres, although less successfully than for authors.
-In preliminary explorations, we also observed temporal changes in punctuation style across time, but it is necessary to conduct more thorough analyses of temporal usage patterns.
-To assess whether our observations extend beyond our Gutenberg corpus, it is necessary to conduct further experiments (e.g., on a larger corpus, across different e-book sources, and so on).
-For example, it is desirable to repeat our analysis using the \quoting{Text data} level of granularity in the recently introduced (while we were in the final stages of writing this article) Standardized Project Gutenberg Corpus~\cite{Gerlach2018}.
+One feature, which we denote by $\p{f}^3$, measures the frequency of successive punctuation marks (and thereby accounts for the order in which punctuation marks appear).
+Among the features that we studied, it revealed the most information about punctuation style across all of our experiments.
+It is worth noting that, unlike $\p{f}^2$, which also accounts for the order of punctuation marks, $\p{f}^3$ gives less weight to rare events and more weight to frequent events (see~\cref{NTM}).
+This characteristic of $\p{f}^3$, coupled with the fact that it accounts for the order of punctuation marks, may explain some of its success in our experiments.
+It would be interesting to investigate whether particular entries of $\p{f}^3$ have more predictive power than others, and it is also worth exploring accuracy as a function of the length of the punctuation sequences that one extracts from a document.
+The latter may shed light on how much of a ``punctuation signal'' is necessary to determine an author's stylistic footprint.
+In preliminary explorations, we also observed changes in punctuation style across time, but it is necessary to conduct more thorough investigations of temporal usage patterns.